tofumatt/quotes/README.markdown

   * There is an HTTP API for posting your quotes in automated fashions

 The last part is handy if you run a chat in Campfire or on IRC and want to create a bot that will automatically post a recent quote to the site.
 I encourage the bot to respond to `>> quotes.txt`, because that's kind of hilarious.

+## Acknowledgments ##

+Thanks to [Mozilla's playdoh](https://github.com/mozilla/playdoh) for some boilerplate ideas about handling local settings, app/lib/vendor folders, and package requirements.